 Canola oil is now everywhere!
 You've been told that canola oil is healthy and good for you, right?
 You've surely seen articles that tell you how good canola oil is, and what a fine vegetable oil it is for cooking, baking, and salad dressings.
 When you go into health food stores, you see many products that proudly list canola oil on the label.
-There are $5 jars of mayonnaise made of canola oil.
-You see many canola oil products in all the chain grocery stores as well.
+Now you see canola oil in everything that uses vegetable oil.
 So, you certainly know this is a right choice when it comes to cooking oils.

 Wrong!
 Canola oil sucks!
 It is a GMO aberration.
 It is promoted because it is CHEAP, really cheap to produce.
 Like cottonseed oil, or hydrogenated oils, this was never meant for human consumption.
 Did you ever ask yourself what a "canola" plant is?
 Or where you find "canola" seeds?
 Ain't no such thing.
 This word comes from the contraction of "Canadian oil", and is purely a promotional, made-up name.
 It actually comes from the seeds of the rapeseed (Latin for rapa or turnip) plant.
 Canada is the prime producer of rapeseed, and always has been.
 It was used industrially for a long time.
-Canola is not even fit for animal feed because of the high erucic acid level.
-Erucic acid (aka docosenoic acid) is a very toxic plant compound that comprises about 50% of regular rapeseed and mustard oil.
+Canola is not even fit for animal feed because of the high toxic erucic acid level.
+Erucic acid (aka docosenoic acid) is a very toxic plant compound that comprises a-bout 50% of regular rapeseed and mustard oil.
 This plant was severely genetically engineered and modified over a long period of time to reduce the erucic acid to less than 2%.
 To be called "canola oil" it must contain less than 2% erucic acid.
 That's 2% too much.
 You’re still eating toxic erucic acid!
 This was never meant by nature for people or animals, and is purely a commercial production for profit.
 Like cottonseed oil (which is also unfit for humans), the whole motive here is profit.
 It is very cheap to grow.
 There is even a Canadian canola oil organization to promote the use of it.
 It's all about profit and nothing less.